 When appropriate, there are adequate provisions to protect the privacy of subjects and to maintain the confidentiality of data.

-When some or all of the subjects are likely to be vulnerable to coercion or undue influence, such as children, prisoners, pregnant women, mentally disabled persons, or economically or educationally disadvantaged persons, additional safeguards have been included in the study to protect the rights and welfare of these subjects.
+When some or all of the subjects are likely to be vulnerable to coercion or undue influence, such as children, prisoners, individuals with impaired decision making capacity or economically or educationally disadvantaged persons, additional safeguards have been included in the study to protect the rights and welfare of these subjects.

+The University of Iowa has opted not to apply the optional broad consent criteria under the 45 CFR 46 (2018 Revised Common Rule) regulations to research approved by the University of Iowa IRBs.

 10.B.ii.b Suspension or Termination of IRB Approval